Crypto-Wrld/change-log/january-2022/updates.md

 The pier has a new addition!
 Lunar park is open!
 Added Televisions that are able to play Twitch and youtube videos.
 Removed qb-djbooth and replaced it with a whole new BETTER DJ system!
+Prison has been locked down and all blips have been moved to the respected area's. (jailing is now possible) Community Service is also an option.

 # 1.27.2022
 Anti VDM script has been added.